If you bulk too long, you risk adding more body fat than necessary, which will make it harder when you start your cutting cycle.

 If you feel that you’re gaining too much fat too quickly, then you can reduce the frequency at which you’re increasing your calories.

-The moderate approach can decrease the amount of time spent bulking.
 Those who are doing a standard bulk should be in this phase for 8 to 12 weeks.

 If you choose to do a dirty bulk, then you will gain weight more rapidly but it won’t necessarily be muscle because calories will increase so quickly that the potential to gain fat is high.